Top-seeded Linette loses to Gracheva in Austin's 1st round - WHIZ News

 Gracheva, who saved 10 of 14 break points against Linette, will face Anna Blinkova next.

-Emma Raducanu, the 2021 U.S. Open champion, dropped out of the field before play began because of tonsillitis.
+Emma Raducanu, the 2021 U.S. Open champion, dropped out of the field before play began because of tonsilitis.

-Among those scheduled to compete later Tuesday: 2017 U.S. Open champion Sloane Stephens and 2022 Australian Open runner-up Danielle Collins.

 AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports